Liberdus/liberdus-docs/docs/Glossary.md

 ### 💵 Stable Price

-An oracle-based system that pegs staking requirements to a stable USD value over a 7-day moving average.
+An oracle-based system that pegs staking requirements to a stable USD value using a moving-average window.
 It keeps validator costs predictable even when the LIB price fluctuates.

 ### 🧾 Staking